-If you like this recipe, you may want to check out some of my other great dinner recipes, like my Easy Chicken Parmesan Meatballs, my Greek Chicken Kabobs with Yogurt Sauce, and my Creamy Orzo Chicken with Red Peppers and Mushrooms.
-If you’re still looking for other ways to use your zucchini, try my Easy Zucchini Gratin, my Zucchini Stir-Fry with Tofu, and my Foil Packet Tilapia with Zucchini, Lemon, and Butter.
+If you like this recipe, you may want to check out some of my other great dinner recipes, like my Easy Chicken Parmesan Meatballs, my Greek Chicken Kabobs with Yogurt Sauce, my Creamy Orzo Chicken with Red Peppers and Mushrooms, and my Israeli Couscous with Chicken and Vegetables.

 - 2 medium zucchini, about 1 lb.

 - ½ yellow onion